NXPHoverGames/frdm-imx93-for-nxpcup/doc/linux_setup.rst

 2. Downloading ``uuu``, which is the binary used to boot the board.
 3. Setting up the ``west`` environment, which is required for building the application.
+4. Downloading and extracting the boot container (image), which is used in the board boot procedure.

 .. warning::